-In Visual COBOL, you no longer relink Fileshare but you need to supply your own separate files, which are .dll files on Windows or shared objects on UNIX.
+In Visual COBOL, you no longer relink Fileshare but you need to supply your own separate files, which are .dll files.
 For more information, see Writing Your Own FHRdrLngPwd Module, File Access Validation Module and Logon Validation Module in the File Handling section of your product Help.